Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

     npm run deploy

-   **Installation Steps For Cockpit:**

-**Note:**  If you are new to Cockpit or not yet created any cockpit application then please follow  [Web SDK for Angular](https://cumulocity.com/guides/web/angular/)  before proceeding further.

-1. Open Your existing Cockpit/Cumulocity project and install external dependencies by executing below command or install it manually.

-    ```

-    npm i @angular/material@8.2.3 @ng-select/ng-select@3.7.3

-    ```

-2. Grab the Device at risk widget  **[Latest Release Binary](https://github.com/SoftwareAG/cumulocity-device-at-risk-widget/releases/download/2.0.0/gp-devices-at-risk-widget-2.0.0.tgz)
-3. Install the Binary file in your project.

-    ```
-    npm i <binary file path>/gp-device-at-risk-x.x.x.tgz

-    ```

-4. Import GpDevicesAtRiskWidgetModule in app.module.ts file located at /cumulocity-app/

-    ```

-    import {GpDevicesAtRiskWidgetModule} from  'gp-device-at-risk';

-    @NgModule({

-    imports: [
-    GpDevicesAtRiskWidgetModule
-    ]
-    })

-5. Congratulation!
-Installation is now completed.
-Now you can run your app locally or build and deploy it into your tenant.

-    ```

-    //Start Cumulocity App

-    npm run start

-    // Build App

-    npm run build

-    // Deploy App

-    npm run deploy

    ## Build Instructions

 **Note:**  It is only necessary to follow these instructions if you are modifying/extending this widget, otherwise see the  [Installation Guide](https://github.com/SoftwareAG/cumulocity-device-at-risk-widget#Installation).